Thoughts about HGS (3)

 4. Staff and Sports Days

-Without the Teaching Staff there would have been no Sports Days.
+Without the Teaching Staff there would have been no Heats Days and Sports Days.
+Performances were logged and best performances/records were maintained until the school closed in 1967.

 Mr Jenkinson, the first Headmaster of our school, allowed Sports Days as soon as possible after the school had opened in 1921.
 Those days were very busy for the small number of teachers who were employed there.